 Virtex devices are configured by loading configuration data into the internal configuration memory.
-Some of the pins used for this are dedicated configuration pins, while others may be re-used as general purpose inputs and outputs once configuration is complete.
+Some of the pins used for this are dedicated configuration pins, while others can be re-used as general purpose inputs and outputs once configuration is complete.

+The following are dedicated pins:

+- Mode pins (M2, M1, M0)

+- Configuration clock pin (CCLK)

+- PROGRAM pin

+- DONE pin

-The dedicated pins are the mode pins (M2, M1, M0), the configuration clock pin (CCLK), the INIT pin, the DONE pin and the boundary-scan pins (TDI, TDO, TMS, TCK).
-Depending on the configuration mode chosen, CCLK may be an output generated by the FPGA, or may be generated externally, and provided to the FPGA as an input.
+- Boundary-scan pins (TDI, TDO, TMS, TCK)

+Depending on the configuration mode chosen, CCLK can be an output generated by the FPGA, or it can be generated externally and provided to the FPGA as an input.